5 Smart Tips for Hiring an Elder Law Attorney

 They often answer questions like:

-These are complicated questions and the answers will be different for each person.
+These are complicated questions, and each person's answers will differ.

-A reputable elder law attorney helps protect your senior’s legal and financial situation and helps you figure out how to pay for the care they’ll need.
+A reputable elder law attorney helps protect an aging adult's legal and financial situation and enables you to determine how to pay for their care.

 The fees are well worth it if they can save your family thousands of dollars and avoid future legal headaches.

-Laws are different (and very specific) for each state, so it’s important that the documents are prepared correctly.
+Each state's laws are different (and particular), so the documents must be prepared correctly.

-This is especially true for documents like a Power of Attorney, living will (aka advance directive), and will.
+This is especially true for documents such as a Power of Attorneya living will (aka an advance directive), and a will.

-A local elder law attorney can make sure that your older adult has completed all the important legal documents and that they’re compliant with state and local laws.
+A local elder law attorney can ensure that your loved one has completed all the critical legal documents and that they comply with state and local laws.

-Getting a referral from family or a friend is a great way to find a lawyer.
+A referral from family or friends is a great way to find a lawyer.

 If they have a lawyer they’re happy with and would work with again, that’s a good sign.

-It’s best to get a referral from someone whose legal needs were similar to yours.
-But even if you need an elder care lawyer and your cousin worked with an excellent civil attorney, that referral is still useful.
+It’s best to get a referral from someone with similar legal needs.
+But even if you need an elder care lawyer and your cousin worked with an excellent civil attorney, that referral is still valid.

-Also, good lawyers typically know other good lawyers and will probably be able to refer you to a colleague they respect.
+Also, good lawyers typically know other good lawyers and will probably be able to refer you to a respected colleague.

-Similarly, financial advisors, accountants, and fiduciaries (someone legally appointed to manage money) are professionals who often work with elder law attorneys.
+Similarly, financial advisors, accountants, and fiduciaries (professionals legally appointed to manage money) often work with elder law attorneys.

 If you know and trust one of these professionals, ask them for a referral.

-2. Check the National Academy of of Elder Law Attorneys
+Check the National Academy of Elder Law Attorneys

-The National Academy of of Elder Law Attorneys (NAELA) is the professional organization for attorneys who specialize in elder law and special needs planning.
+The National Academy of Elder Law Attorneys (NAELA) is a professional organization for attorneys who specialize in elder law and special needs planning.

-Their website includes an attorney finder to help you find an elder law attorney in your area.
+Their website includes an “attorney finder” to help you find an elder law attorney.

 After getting referrals, you’ll still need to choose an attorney.

 If you summarize your needs in advance, many lawyers will be willing to meet for 15 to 30 minutes at no charge.
-If there is a fee for a consultation, find out how much it will be.
+If there is a consultation fee, find out how much it will be in advance.

-If you can, meet with a few lawyers and present the same situation to each.
+If you can, meet with a few lawyers and present the same situation to each of them.
 Then, you can compare their responses.

 That helps you confirm that the overall approach is legitimate and prompts you to ask questions about any differences in advice.

-For example, if they need a Power of Attorney, long term care planning, and estate planning, ask prospective attorneys to describe their experience with those matters.
+For example, if they need a Power of Attorney, long-term care planning, or estate planning, ask prospective attorneys to describe their experience relative to those matters.

-Working with someone who is professional and responsive is important.
+Working with someone professional and responsive is essential.

 After speaking with a lawyer, ask yourself: